We have reached a point where the integrated graphics cards in the CPUs have easily replaced the entry-level discrete GPUs from NVIDIA and AMD.

-NVMe SSDs connect to the PCIe interface and they are super fast.
+NVMe SSDs connect to the PCIe interface, and they are super fast.
 They are the holy grail when it comes to hard drive performance.
-Any gaming PC build worth its salt would feature an NVMe SSD.
+Any gaming PC built worth its salt would feature an NVMe SSD.

-The only caveat is that you need to have a free M.2 slot on your motherboard in order to plug these.
+The only caveat is that you need a free M.2 slot on your motherboard to plug these.

-At this rate, the NVMe SSD is about 4-5 time as expensive as an HDD, but the performance levels are off the chart.
+At this rate, the NVMe SSD is about 4-5 times as expensive as an HDD, but the performance levels are off the chart.

 V. Choosing the Right Power Supply Unit (PSU)

-There are a few common questions that all gamers or PC builders ask when it comes to power supply
+There are a few common questions that all gamers or PC builders ask when it comes to the power supply:

 - How many watts do I need?